-From left to right: Philadelphia Community Development President David Vowell, Neshoba County School District Superintendent Lundy Brantley, Phillip McLain of McLain Plumbing, Mississippi Construction Education Foundation Vice President of Adult Craft Training Brent Bean, Neshoba Central High School Assistant Principal Dana McLain and NCHS Principal Jason Gentry
+Pictured from left to right are Philadelphia Community Development President David Vowell, Neshoba County School District Superintendent Lundy Brantley, Phillip McLain of McLain Plumbing, Mississippi Construction Education Foundation Vice President of Adult Craft Training Brent Bean, Neshoba Central High School (NCHS) Assistant Principal Dana McLain and NCHS Principal Jason Gentry.

-This academic year, Neshoba Central High School and McLain Plumbing and Electrical Service of Philadelphia announced the formation of an apprenticeship program that will allow seniors to graduate with a high school diploma and earn industry credentials and experience.
+Neshoba Central High School and McLain Plumbing and Electrical Service of Philadelphia launched an apprenticeship program last academic year that allows seniors to graduate with a high school diploma and earn industry credentials and experience.

 Neshoba County School District Superintendent Lundy Brantley and Phillip McLain of McLain Plumbing said the program is a win-win for the district, its students and the Philadelphia industry.